Nigeria"s D"tigers beat Uganda 109 - 66 in World Cup FIBA qualifiers

 Top marksmen for D'Tigers in the encounter were Ike Diogu with 24 points, Obi Emegona contributed 15 points, while debutants Tosin Mehinti and Jordan Nwora added 12 points respectively.

-The result means that D'Tigers are through to the next round of qualification for the World Cup, after fur straight victory starting with 102-86 win over Uganda , then a 108-53 win over Rwanda and 82-59 win over Mali in their previous qualifier.
+The result means that D'Tigers are through to the next round of qualification for the World Cup, after straight victories starting with 102-86 win over Uganda , then a 108-53 win over Rwanda and 82-59 win over Mali in their previous qualifier.

 Nigeria's men Basketball team (D'Tigers) will continue their qualifiers on Saturday, June 30, against Rwanda, in the second leg fixtures.